JarukitMan/tush/README.md

     * \+ -- Concatenates the two of the same kind of structure, with the exception of tuples where all entries are appended as-is. `((a b) + (c d) -> (a b (c d)))`
     * \- -- Drops a specified number of elements from the back of the structure. `(a b c) - 2 -> (a) -> a`
     * \* -- Duplicates the structure by a specified number of times. `[a1 a2 a3] * 3 -> [a1 a2 a3 a1 a2 a3 a1 a2 a3]`
     * / -- Divides the structure into a specified number of parts equally.
-Rounded up. `"Hello World"/4 -> ["Hel" "lo " "Wor" "ld"]`
+Rounded to the nearest number. `"Hello World"/4 -> ["Hel" "lo " "Wor" "ld"]`
     * len -- Returns the length of the structure. `len [1..10] -> 10`
     * . -- accesses the structure.
 Can be done with either a number or an array. `let arr = [[1 2 3] [4 5 6] [7 8 9]], echo arr.2.[1 2] #8 9`
     * [a..b] -- creates a range of numbers or "enumerable" types, incremented by its version of 1.